sahil-motwani/Sahil-Coin/README.md

 you have to add this json in postman of each node except the nodes own addresss while adding nodes to blockchain using add_node method

 Note** You can replicate the same code and create many different nodes by just changing the keys.
-In this project public key is basically the name
+In this project public key is basically the name of the node